 The risk factor used here is 2.5 times that advocated in the National Academy of Science (1972) report.
 It is lower than what is being used for the Japanese survivors (Shimuzu et al 1987; Preston & Pierce 1987), but they experienced high-dose and high-dose-rate exposure whereas the Rongelap exposure would be low and at an extremely low dose-rate.
-The risk factor for first generation genetic defects is smaller than that for cancer mortality (National Academy of Sciences, 1972; NCRP, 1987a), being approximately 1 x 10^{-4} .
+The risk factor for first generation genetic defects is smaller than that for cancer mortality (National Academy of Sciences, 1972; NCRP, 1987a), being approximately 1×10^{-4} .
 Furthermore, since no genetic effects have been recorded as yet for the Japanese (Radiation Effects Research Foundation, 1987), it is unlikely that any would be found here.

 (b) Transuranics.
-The Brookhaven dose estimates vary significantly, reflecting the transuranic data which may vary by a factor of 1,000.
+The Brookhaven dose estimates [are not only different from those of Lawrence Livermore, but] vary significantly, reflecting transuranic data which may vary by a factor of 1,000.
 Could this be "real"?
 Probably not.
 To supply the transuranic oral input necessary to maintain the maximum urinary output recorded, it would be necessary to eat 5 kg of clams every day -- or even larger amounts of other foods.